Insurancy

 If you have the option to take out a life insurance policy with your employer while you are still working, you should take advantage of this.
 However, if you leave your job, you lose the policy.
 So it’s always best to purchase an individual policy on your own.
 We can help with that.

 The insurer will want a lot of information, though, and full disclosure is key, says Scholz.
 “Disclosing cancer but glossing over other ailments wastes everyone’s time.
 Large amounts of coverage are going to be expensive.
 However, a well-informed agent with the right experience will help.
-A True Blue agent can provide you with the lowest cost options because they know what company to apply with.”
+A Insurancy agent can provide you with the lowest cost options because they know what company to apply with.”

 Unlike other brokers, we are not married to one insurance provider.
 Instead, we work with dozens of top-rated providers, and some of them are more lenient to individuals with a history of cancer.